Ozon3Org/Ozon3/README.md

 </div>

-Getting air quality data with Python should be easy and straightforward - and that's exactly what Ozone can help you with.
+Getting air quality data with Python should be easy and straightforward - and that's exactly what Ozon3 can help you with.
-With Ozone, just 4 lines of code are enough to get you the data you need.
+With Ozon3, just 4 lines of code are enough to get you the data you need.
 And the best part is that you can trust this data to be accurate and reliable, since the package uses the World Air Quality Index's API under the hood! ✅ 📈

-Use Ozone to **get real-time air quality data, or historical data from 2014 onwards**, and fetch air quality data **for anywhere in the world** in seconds.
+Use Ozon3 to **get real-time air quality data, or historical data from 2014 onwards**, and fetch air quality data **for anywhere in the world** in seconds.

 _You can view our complete documentation [here](https://milind220.github.io/Ozone/)_

-_Don't forget to star Ozone repository if you found it helpful_
+_Don't forget to star Ozon3 repository if you found it helpful_

 #### Table of Contents